solo-io/dev-portal-starter/README.md

   When the website is opened, there should be two new pages in the top navigation bar.
   ![custom pages example](readme_assets/custom-pages-navbar.png)
   The custom page's `path` property must be publicly accessible and end with `.md` or `.html`.
+- `VITE_SWAGGER_PREFILL_API_KEY` - Prefills the Swagger UI authorization configuration for an API key or Bearer authorization scheme with the specified values.
+This can be set using the following format: `'["authDefinitionKey", "apiKeyValue"]'`, where "authDefinitionKey" is the key name of the security scheme to use from the API definition.
+In case of OpenAPI 3.0 Bearer scheme, `apiKeyValue` must contain just the token itself without the Bearer prefix.
+To use the logged in user's authorization token for the `apiKeyValue`, you may use the following syntax: `'["authDefinitionKey", "{{USER_TOKEN}}"]'`.
+- `VITE_SWAGGER_PREFILL_OAUTH` - Prefills the Swagger UI authorization configuration for an OAuth server.
+This variable should be set to a serialized JSON object that is the OAuth2 configuration.
+See the [Swagger UI OAuth2 documentation](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/oauth2.md) for more information.
+- `VITE_SWAGGER_PREFILL_BASIC` - Prefills the Swagger UI authorization configuration for a Basic authorization scheme.
+This can be set using the following format: `'["authDefinitionKey", "username", "password"]'`.

 #### Environment Variables for PKCE Authorization Flow